visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/index.rst

       communication occurs.

 Parallelize over curves and domains
-    Distribute the curves and domains between the processors.
-Parameters are:
+    Distribute both the curves and domains between the processors.

-    * Communication threshold - number of integral curve to process before communication occurs.
-    * Domain cache size - number of blocks to hold in memory for level of details (LOD).
-    * Work group size - master slave also (currently disabled).

-Have VisIt select the best algorithm
+Have VisIt_ select the best algorithm
-    VisIt automagically selects the best parallelization algorithm.
+    VisIt_ automagically selects the best parallelization algorithm.

 .. _common ICS warnings:

 Warnings
 """"""""

-Alert for various conditions that may occur during the integration.
+Alerts for various conditions that may occur during the integration or analysis.

 Issue warning when the maximum number of steps is reached
     The maximum number of steps limits run-a-way integration.